richkuz/schema-tools/README.md

 Each revision must specify all the painless scripts required, even if they haven't changed.

+### Generate a diff_output.txt for a given index

+The `diff_output.txt` is helpful to see schema change diffs across revisions when opening PRs.

+Run `rake 'schema:diff[products-3]'` to generate a new `diff_output.txt` file for it.

+Running `rake schema:migrate` also generates a `diff_output.txt` for each index it migrates.

 ### Apply a schema change to Staging and Production

 Run GitHub Actions for your branch to prepare a given environment.
 The actions use the  `migrate` task underneath.